-As long as you’re capable of extracting a signed timesheet from your client, and submitting it to your scheme provider, the umbrella should take care of any admin, and pay your salary each month or week, net of all taxes, the umbrella fee, and any other deductions.
+As long as you’re capable of extracting a signed timesheet from your client, and submitting it to your umbrella, the umbrella should take care of any admin, and pay your salary each month or week, net of all taxes, the umbrella fee, and any other deductions.

-If you set up as a limited company director, and assuming you’re not caught by the IR35 legislation, you will pay less tax than your umbrella counterparts, but how much so-called ‘hassle’ is actually involved in going limited?
+If you set up as a limited company director and assuming you’re not caught by the IR35 legislation, you will pay less tax than your umbrella counterparts, but how much so-called ‘hassle’ is actually involved in going limited?